Keeping your tires inflated to the correct air pressure not only increases your vehicle’s fuel efficiency but also makes your tires last longer.

 There are several different techniques for resetting or reprogramming sensors depending on the car manufacturer.
 The required procedure is usually described in the owner’s manual.
 Here are the most common procedures:

-On a multitude of vehicles, driving for some time at a constant speed is enough to reset the tire pressure monitoring system.
-Drive your vehicle for 5 to 10 minutes at over 60 km/h and watch the TPMS light.
+On many vehicles, driving for some time at a constant speed is enough to reset the tire pressure monitoring system.
+Drive your car for 5 to 10 minutes at over 60 km/h and watch the TPMS light.
 If it goes out, your problem is fixed.
 If not, go to the next step.

 This procedure is performed using a TPMS relearn tool and doesn’t require driving the car.
 Each vehicle comes with a specific procedure to enter the learning mode.
-Once in learning mode, an activation tool, often in the form of a Bluetooth dongle, is used to identify each sensor and program each sensor into the control module, including the spare tire if necessary.
+Once in learning mode, an activation tool, often in the form of a Bluetooth dongle, identifies each sensor and programs each sensor into the control module, including the spare tire if necessary.

-This type of relearn procedure is the most complicated one since the sensors are programmed by establishing a connection with the on-board diagnostic interface.
+This relearning procedure is the most complicated one since the sensors are programmed by establishing a connection with the on-board diagnostic interface.
 This procedure requires the use of an OBD2 tool or a TPMS system programming tool.
 Relearning these sensors frequently requires the assistance of an automotive technician.

 The Bottom Line

-Having the latest technical innovations installed on your vehicle sure brings a lot of benefits as long as you keep them in good working order.
+Having the latest technical innovations installed on your vehicle sure brings many benefits as long as you keep them in good working order.
 The same applies to tire pressure monitoring systems.
 The next time you stop by your mechanic for your vehicle’s fixed-interval maintenance appointment or your next winter tires installation, make sure he inspects and maintains the TPMS to ensure it stays in good shape for as long as possible.
-Nonetheless, even the best care won’t prevent electronic components to fail once in a while.
-When it happens and the TPMS light comes up when the air pressure inside your tires is right, understanding how the tire pressure monitoring system on your car works will help you figure out what’s wrong and how you can fix it.
+Nonetheless, even the best care won’t prevent electronic components from failing once in a while.
+When it happens, and the TPMS light comes up when the air pressure inside your tires is right, understanding how the tire pressure monitoring system on your car works will help you figure out what’s wrong and how you can fix it.
 Doing so will help you save tons of time and money in the end.
-Never forget that knowledge is power and it’s even more so when it comes to automotive maintenance.
+Never forget that knowledge is power, and it’s even more so when it comes to automotive maintenance.